 Define the routine for your work days

 You likely already have a routine for the days you are in the office.
 You and your kids both still need routines for work from home days.
 Look at the routine your child is accustomed to and create a schedule that is similar while allowing for the needs of your family.
-Create a visual
+Create a visual schedule for the family.

 Create a set of family signals